Paper Towns (novel)

-Paper Towns is a novel written by John Green, primarily for an audience of young adults, and was published on October 16, 2008, by Dutton Books.
-The novel is about the coming-of-age of the protagonist, Quentin "Q" Jacobsen and his search for Margo Roth Spiegelman, his neighbor and childhood sweetheart.
+Paper Towns is a novel written by John Green, published on October 16, 2008, by Dutton Books.
+The novel is about the coming-of-age of the protagonist, Quentin "Q" Jacobsen and his search for Margo Roth Spiegelman, his neighbor and childhood crush.
 During his search, Quentin and his friends Ben, Radar, and Lacey discover information about Margo.

 John Green drew inspiration for this book from his experience and knowledge of "paper towns" during a road journey through South Dakota.
 It debuted at number five on the New York Times bestseller list for children's books and was awarded the 2009 Edgar Award for best young adult novel.
 A film adaptation was released on July 24, 2015.

 Plot summary

 Paper Towns mostly takes place in and around Jefferson Park, a fictional subdivision located in suburban Orlando, Florida and focuses on narrator and protagonist Quentin "Q" Jacobsen and his neighbor Margo Roth Spiegelman, with whom Quentin has always had a romantic fascination.
-As preadolescents, Quentin and Margo together discovered the corpse of a local man who died by suicide in their neighborhood park.
+As preadolescents, Quentin and Margo together discovered the corpse of a local man who died of suicide in their neighborhood park.
 Nine years later, Quentin is an outcast whose best friends are Ben and Radar, while Margo is a popular student—both now seniors at Winter Park High School.
 A month before their graduation, Margo suddenly reappears in Quentin's life, climbing through his bedroom window as she did during their first meeting.
 She has devised an eleven-part plan of vengeance on a group of people she feels have hurt her during her time at high school; these people include her cheating boyfriend Jase and peers Lacey and Becca.
 Margo needs an accomplice and a car to help her, and Quentin accepts.
 Margo and Quentin successfully complete the tasks, share a romantically ambiguous dance, and return to their homes around dawn.

 The next day, Quentin wonders hopefully if Margo will start hanging out with him, but Margo is reported missing by her parents after three days.
 Quentin, Ben, and Radar soon discover a series of items that Margo has left hidden for Quentin: a picture of Woody Guthrie on Margo's bedroom window shade, Margo's highlighted copy of Walt Whitman's poem "Song of Myself", and a written address in Quentin's bedroom doorjamb.
 Quentin and his friends follow these clues to find an abandoned mini-mall in Christmas, Florida, that contains evidence of Margo's recent presence.
 Quentin struggles to analyze all of Margo's clues and leftover materials in the mini-mall.
 He suspects the clues are meant to lead him to her current whereabouts, though he worries she may have committed suicide.